-Whether you are buying, selling or in the rental market, Elders Real Estate Woombye has to be your Number One choice for Real Estate services.
+Whether you are buying, selling or in the rental market, Elders Real Estate Woombye has to be your Number One choice for Real Estate services in the Sunshine Coast Hinterland.
 Our office location is right beside the Woombye Post Office and has easy parking – just look for the red post box!

 Tucked away just off the Nambour Connection Road, south of Nambour, is the thriving little community of Woombye.
 Steeped in history it is surrounded by what were once pineapple farms – now acreage properties.